-Observations of adult eagles on Catalina Island to determine the location of breeding pairs and their respective nest sites began in January this year.
+Observations of adult eagles began in January this year to determine the location of breeding pairs and their respective nest sites.
 We documented the chronology of activity during the breeding season and located nest sites by observing areas of increased use by adult eagles and searching previously used nesting areas.
 When nest site locations were confirmed, we set up observation blinds to observe nests.
-The blinds were used to monitor and quantify: 1) chronology of nesting, 2) behavior during incubation, 3) nestling and adult behavior during brood rearing, 4) taxon of prey delivered to the nest and 5) rates of prey deliveries.
+From the blinds we monitored and quantified: 1) chronology of nesting, 2) behavior during incubation, 3) nestling and adult behavior during brood rearing, 4) taxon of prey delivered to the nest and 5) rates of prey deliveries.
 At the West End nest we had a video camera present (set up prior to breeding season) that allowed close observations of nesting activity.

 We replaced eggs laid by nesting pairs with artificial eggs within 2-3 days of the date that eagles were confirmed incubating.
-We replaced the eggs with healthy chicks after the adults had incubated the artificial eggs >30 days and returned to the nests when chicks were 8-9 weeks of age to equip them with federal and colored leg bands, wing markers, and a backpack-style radio-transmitter.
+We replaced the artificial eggs with healthy chicks (Fig. 2) after the adults had incubated approximately 30 days and returned to the nests when chicks were 8 weeks of age to equip them with federal and colored leg bands, wing markers, and a backpack-style radio-transmitter.
 At this time we also collected a blood sample (~10 cc) for contaminant analyses and made morphological measurements to determine sex (Bortolotti 1984, Garcelon et al. 1985).